section-engineering-education/engineering-education/articles/pure-node-js-no-frameworks-or-packages/index.md

 They are reliable but shrink your learning exposure.
 Of course, you can't learn everything, but it is important to understand how your system works.
 Therefore, it is a good experience for a developer to learn vanilla Node.js

 While learning Node.js, you will typically use packages.
-As you level up, the urge to learn more might increase, you will realize that you can build APIs and servers using vanilla Node.js, without the use of packages or third-party frameworks.
+As you level up, the urge to learn more might increase, you will realize that you can build APIs and servers using vanilla Node.js without using packages or third-party frameworks.
 This way, you utilize core Node.js runtime code.

 ### Why should you bother learning raw Node.js?